Will Adams on the lithium price peak and what the future holds for the lithium supply/demand balance

 Will Adams, head of battery and base metals research at Fastmarkets, talks to us about why he believes we may be seeing a peak in lithium prices, as well as why the market will still remain tight with any extra supply being quickly absorbed.
 He also shares how he believes the market needs to react to ensure there will be enough lithium supply to satisfy the ongoing demand.

-Watched the full video interview, which was recorded in early August 2022, or read the key takeaway below.
+Watch the full video interview, which was recorded in early August 2022, or read the key takeaways below.

 Have lithium prices stopped rising?
 Have we seen a peak for now?

 Yes, we have for the moment.
 The reason for the pull back is associated with the Covid-19 lockdowns in China.
 With factories closed, there have been stock production issues.
 There have also been parts shortages for semiconductors in Europe and the US.
 Constraints on production mean that there is currently not as much upward pressure on prices.

 However, lithium supply is still very strong and waiting lists for electric vehicles (EVs) are currently anywhere from three months to two years, with the majority waiting six to 12 months, so there is a lot of pent-up demand.

 Fastmarkets’ prediction is that once we see China coming out of lockdowns, the parts shortage should ease, and prices will start to pick up again.
 Although prices have pulled back and we have seen some ‘destocking’ as demand picks up, we’re inevitably going to see some ‘restocking’ which will put pressure on prices again.
 We are expecting that the peak will likely be at the end of this year or the beginning of 2023.

 The outlook for the lithium market is polarized.
 Where does Fastmarkets stand and why?